-Council Vice-President Tyler Burrell – One of The Youngest Elected Officials – Proudly Puts Delran Residents First
+Council President Tyler Burrell – One of The Youngest Elected Officials – Proudly Puts Delran Residents First

 “My philosophy is simple – I work for the people.
 I always have an open ear and am listening to the people to find common ground.
 I take it day by day, but my focus is serving the people of Delran.”

 Born and raised in Delran, Tyler is truly the product of his hometown.
 During his youth, you could find Tyler playing AA baseball and club soccer, or fishing at Amico Island with friends after school.
 Perhaps instilled while earning the rank of Eagle Scout, Tyler realized early in life that he was determined to make a difference and support the greater good.
 His path was forged to give back to the community that had afforded him so much.

 Shortly after graduating from Delran High School, Tyler served as the founding Vice President of the Delran Education Foundation, a non-profit organization which raises money for innovative projects in Delran schools.
 He is also the liaison for the Delran Green Team, which helps make Delran a more sustainable community through education and various projects.